-Studies show that people subconsciously don’t see things they aren’t in the habit of looking for.
-Or, maybe they’re distracted by texting, looking at GPS, or checking their hair.
+Studies show that people subconsciously don't see things they aren't in the habit of looking for.
+Or, they're distracted by texting, looking at GPS, or checking their hair.

-Riding experts are divided on whether riding with your high beam on during the day is a good idea.
-On one hand, a high beam can get you noticed more readily by oncoming drivers.
+Riding experts are divided on whether riding with your high beam during the day is a good idea.
+On the one hand, a high beam can get you noticed more readily by oncoming drivers.
 On the other hand, if your high beam annoys drivers, you may be doing more harm than good.

 Another way to draw attention to your presence is to tap the brakes once or twice when stopping.
 The flashing of the brake light helps you stand out when you stop or slow down—even if you’re slowing down without using your brakes.

-Of course, in an emergency situation, maximum stopping power is most important and a proper emergency stopping technique should override flashing your brake light.
+Of course, maximum stopping power is most important in an emergency situation, and a proper emergency stopping technique should override flashing your brake light.

 Black is considered fashionable for riders, but white is more visible.

-If you aren’t willing to give up your dark helmet, you can add some reflective tape.
-You can even buy black reflective tape, so it’s barely noticeable in daylight, but reflects brightly at night when caught by the light of another vehicle.
-You don’t have to go crazy.
+If you aren't willing to give up your dark helmet, you can add some reflective tape.
+You can even buy black reflective tape, so it's barely noticeable in daylight but reflects brightly at night when caught by the light of another vehicle.
+You don't have to go crazy.

 Even a little bit of carefully placed tape can make a big difference.